lynaghk/todoFRP/todo/hlisp-javelin/README.md

 The primary problems of frontend application development are:

-* The data-level DOM composes poorly with function-level application logic.
+* The data-level DOM composes poorly with associated program-level application logic.
 Markup is data, not meaning.
+Programs are both.
 * The complexity imposed by JavaScript's asynchronous semantics combined with the DOM event model.